blephy/custom-smiirl-counter-api/README.md

 You can customise actions.
 See `$_ACTIONS` in [config/client.php](config/client.php).

 **Default actions are :**
-- Action `plus` : Add the input number value to the existing number.
+- Action `AJOUTER` : Add the input number value to the existing number.
-- Action `minus` : Remove the input number value to existing number
+- Action `ENLEVER` : Remove the input number value to existing number
-- Action `erase` : Erase the existing number by the input number value.
+- Action `ECRASER` : Erase the existing number by the input number value.
-- Action `reset` : Reset existing number to zero.
+- Action `RESET` : Reset existing number to zero.

 **Add a new action :**
 - Add your action configuration to `$_ACTIONS` array :